EvilMarthy/MentoringProject/README.md

 # MentoringProject
-LUA project for mentorship
+LUA project for mentor program.

-Code looks awful and full of commented lines, this is just a sandbox that I will build into a complete command line RPG game over time as I learn new ways.
+Code looks awful and is full of commented lines, this is just a sandbox that I will build into a complete command line RPG game over time as I learn new ways.